Cherie2/Challenge12/README.md

 ## Motivation

-The motivation for this project is to provide users with a convenient and efficient way to store/update/add/delete products in their database.
-The goal is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+The motivation for this project is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This application will provide users with a convenient and efficient way to interact with information in the database.
+Some of these functions include being able to view specific departments, employees, salaries, roles and etc as well as update,add, or delete information in their database.

 In completing this project, I have learned the basic concepts of MySQL, Inquirer, and Node.js.
 I have also learned the benefits of utilizing modular routes to maintain cleaner code.